-In the mid-2000s virtual agents and customer service chatbots received a lot of adulation, even though they were not very conversational, and under the hood they were merely composed of data exchanges with web servers.
-Almost a decade later, chatbots are the latest form of artificial intelligence to cause a stir in the tech scene.
-Even though a huge number of examples of this ‘weak AI’ exist (including Siri, web search engines, automated translators and facial recognition), with major investment from big companies, there remain plenty of opportunities to hack the future.
+Chatbots are the latest form of artificial intelligence to cause a stir in the tech scene.
+Even though a huge number of examples of ‘weak AI’ exist (including Siri, web search engines, automated translators and facial recognition), with major investment from big companies, there remain plenty of opportunities to hack the conversational interfaces of the future.

 The first step was to establish the chatbot’s personality, as this would represent the voice of the service design team to its stakeholders.
 We built on Aarron Walter’s seminal work on design personas.
 This greatly helped our team develop the bot’s personality traits, which then determined the messages for greetings, errors and user feedback.